PiotrWarzachowski/go-instagram-cli/README.md

-   login                     Login to your Instagram account logout                    Logout from your Instagram account status                    Check current login status stories                   View your active stories and their stats messages, dm, inbox, dms  View and manage your Instagram direct messages help, h                   Shows a list of commands or help for one command
+   login                     Login to your Instagram account logout                    Logout from your Instagram account status                    Check current login status stories                   View your active stories and their stats or post new ones messages, dm, inbox, dms  View and manage your Instagram direct messages help, h                   Shows a list of commands or help for one command